License to Drive

 License to Drive is a 1988 American teen comedy film written by Neil Tolkin and directed by Greg Beeman in his feature film directorial debut.
 It stars Corey Haim, Corey Feldman, Heather Graham, and Carol Kane.

-The film was in production in late 1987.
+The film was in production in November 1987.
 It was released on July 6, 1988, in the United States and grossed over $20 million at the North American box office.
 It was distributed by 20th Century Fox.